Annebel van der Knijff: Career

 Annebel won a gold medal in the C1 team event at the 2015 European Championships in Markkleeberg.
 She won a gold medal in the C1 team event at the U23 European Championships in 2012, her first international competition at age 16.
 At the 2013 U23 World Championships in Liptovský Mikuláš she won a silver medal in C1 team event.
 At the 2013 Junior European Championships in Bourg-Saint-Maurice she won a gold medal in the K1 team event.

-Personal
+Personal life

 Both her parents were world cup windsurfers.
 Her mother was overall Dutch champion windsurfer in 1996.

 She moved from the Netherlands to Andorra at age 3, then to Spain, living next to the 1992 Olympic wild water course.
 She has been paddling since 8 years old and won most National Spanish Championships of her category since then.
 She has been a part of the Spanish senior team in C1 since 2013 and the Spanish junior and U23 team in C1 and K1 since 2012.